-Lastly, there is a large external pocket that is perfect for storing quick-access items such as wallet or keys.
+Lastly, there is a large external pocket that is perfect for storing quick-access items such as a wallet or keys.

 Two side-access pockets also exist.
-Both unzip completely and are best for storing flat items such as a plane ticket or phone.
+Both unzip fully and are best for storing flat items such as a plane ticket or phone.
 One of the side pockets has a "power pocket" with an integrated cable port for a portable audio device or power device (a cool feature!).
 When loaded up, it can't accommodate much more than flat items.

 A top access pocket is faux-fur lined, making it a great option to store a pair of glasses or even an iPhone.
 This pocket sits inside of the main compartment, keeping it protected from hard set-downs or falls.
 Overall, we are thrilled with the organizational capacity of this backpack and found most of these pockets to be functional for gadget lovers.